sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/10/02 Purah's Theory.md

 "Haven't remembered any past lives or anything?"

 "Uuuhhh... no...?"
+You raised an eyebrow and, examination over, let your hands fall to your sides - carefully, in the case of the hand holding the sword.
+"I get what you're asking, and no, I don't feel anything... different."

+"Hmmph."
+Purah almost seemed disappointed.
+"Well, this is still quite an event in itself, wouldn't you say?"

+"I suppose. ...Wow, I'm surprised it is letting me hold it."

+"...*How*?
+I just told you that you could."

+"Yeah, but- Purah.
+For one, I've never been a hero.
+For two, I've never been to Hyrule before.
+For three, *surely* the goddesses didn't intend for some nobody from another *universe* to just show up and steal Link's thunder!"

+"Steal *your* thunder."

+"Pardon?"

-"Well, I think that settles it, *Linky*!"
+"Well in any case, I think that settles it, *Linky*!"
 Purah recovered herself and retreated back to her notepad.
 "Right!
 Well, you're headed for Rito Village, right?"

 Your brow shot up.
 "Uh, I suppose, but--"